White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 #8.
 Daisy

-daisy flowers are a versatile and cheerful plant that is perfect for a wide range of garden settings.
+Daisy flowers are versatile and cheerful plant that is perfect for a wide range of garden settings.
 Whether you’re looking to add them to a rock garden or use them as a border plant, daisies are an excellent choice.

 • Scientific Name: Bellis perennis